 Oceanteam has sound occupational health and safety management systems in place.
 This means the company meets all regulations on issues such as the introduction of new staff (Display Screen Assessment, safety rules explained) and the provision of safety gear (overalls, hard hat, ear protection, steel toed boots, etc).
 Health, safety and environment inspections and audits are held on a regular basis, as well as awareness training sessions focusing on safe working practices (manual handling, risk assessment, hazardous substances awareness, etc.) In our weekly Toolbox talk meetings, we discuss the risks and risk mitigation measurements for upcoming jobs.

 One of Oceanteam’s prime objectives is to minimise harm to the environment.
 The fleet consists of modern vessels and great efforts have been made to ensure that pollution is kept to a minimum.

 The company ensures a systematic approach to environmental management and continuous improvement throughout the group.
 Oceanteam Shipping’s large vessels have DNV GL CLEAN design class notation for the lowest environmental impact.
 All vessels have a double hull and engines comply with the latest requirements for emissions using fuel type MDF (Marine Diesel Fuel).
 In addition, all vessels have advanced waste and disposal treatment systems.

 Goal of zero accidents

 An important HSE goal is to achieve zero health, safety and environmental accidents.
-In 2017, no accident was recorded in the Oceanteam group and only one minor personal injury was reported.
+In 2019, no accident was recorded in the Oceanteam group.
 However, reported incidents and accidents are always followed up with an investigation.
 The results are recorded in a database which is accessible to all.